TooFuW/ShortMoji/README.md

 </details>

 ## Installation
-**Download the latest version [HERE](https://github.com/TooFuW/ShortMoji/releases/latest) !** 🤩
+### Download the latest version [HERE](https://github.com/TooFuW/ShortMoji/releases/latest) ! 🤩

-<u>If you are on MacOS or Linux you will have to run the python file `main.py` because the executable will not work :</u>
+### If you are on MacOS or Linux you will have to run the python file `main.py` because the executable will not work (but you can also execute the python file even if you are on Windows) :

-Make sure `Python 3.12.7` is installed on your system.
+Download the source code and make sure `Python 3.12.7` is installed on your system.
 You can check your Python version with `python3 --version`.
+- **Windows** :
+If Python is not installed or you need to update it, download the version 3.12 or later at [python.org](https://www.python.org/downloads/).
+Once python is installed, install the required libraries using pip : `pip install pyautogui pynput pyperclip pystray PIL webbrowser`.
+Then run the following script in the same directory as `main.py` : `python3 main.py`.

 - **MacOS** :
 If Python is not installed or you need to update it :
     - Install Homebrew (if not already installed) with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.